pecu/FinancialVision/Data Augmentation For Deep Candlestick Learner/README.md

 ## Implementations

+## Experiments
+To compare the performance of the two models, we design a [web-based game](https://ntuelvish.github.io/candlestick_challenge/v3/index.html) as the questionnaire.

 ## Results
 * Dependent Paired T Test
 The comparison between the output data of CVAE and our Modified Local Search AttackSampling model is significant.